LukeSmithxyz/voidrice/.scripts/SCRIPTS.md

 Some old notes and commands on deleted music shortcuts.

+## `note`

+Give this script some text/a message as an argument.
+It will print it to the terminal, and if `dunst` is running, display a notification.

 ## `opout`

 "Open output", opens the corresponding `.pdf` file if run on a `.md`, `.tex` or